-Think about what you need when you're going on a trip and make a list for each person you're travelling with.
+Think about what you need when you're going on a trip and make a list for each person you're traveling with.
 Each person needs different supplies.
-And if at the last moment you realize "oh shoot, we left Kevin the stuffed tiger at home" you'll have to turn around.
+And if at the last moment you realize "Oh shoot, we left Kevin the stuffed tiger at home" you'll have to turn around.

 This is obvious but it's something that we never do enough of.
 And then we're grumpy at the airport and can't find any reason to smile despite the fact that we're defying gravity to see people we love.
 Getting a fresh start can change the whole outcome of your travel plans.

 It's not very often when you willingly sit in an uncomfortable chair for hours at a time.
 You'll naturally want to find some comfort somewhere and that's going to be in how you dress.

 If you're driving to see family and you know your slip-sliding sedan won't make it through snow, see if you can rent a car to get you safely through the other side of that snowstorm.

 When you pre-pack lunch for a trip you save yourself money and time spent waiting in line.
 If a flight gets delayed over an extended period of time at least you'll have packed one "free" meal rather than paying for two overpriced meals.